BioSystemsUM/BioCatalyzer/README.md

 ### Patterns to remove

-<sup>5</sup> If you want to use your own patterns to remove see [patterns.tsv](src/biocatalyzer/data/patterns_to_remove/patterns.tsv) for an example.
+If you want to use your own patterns to remove see [patterns.tsv](src/biocatalyzer/data/patterns_to_remove/patterns.tsv)<sup>3</sup> for an example.

 The file must be tab-separated and contain a column named `smarts` with the SMARTS representation of the patterns to remove.

 ### Molecules to remove

-<sup>6</sup> If you want to use your own molecules to remove see [byproducts.tsv](src/biocatalyzer/data/byproducts_to_remove/byproducts.tsv) for an example.
+If you want to use your own molecules to remove see [byproducts.tsv](src/biocatalyzer/data/byproducts_to_remove/byproducts.tsv)<sup>4</sup> for an example.

 The file must be tab-separated and contain a column named `smiles` with the SMILES representation of the molecules to remove.

+### Match MS data

+If set to `True`, the predicted products will be matched to the MS data.

+In this case the `ms_data_path` must be set.

-### Masses
+### MS data path

-You can provide a tab-separated file containing the masses to match the new products.
-See [masses.tsv](src/biocatalyzer/data/masses_to_match/masses.tsv) for an example.
+See [ms_data.tsv](src/biocatalyzer/data/ms_data_example/ms_data_paper.tsv)<sup>5</sup> for an example.

-The file must be tab-separated and contain a column named `mass` with the masses to match.
+The file must be tab-separated and contain the following columns:

-Alternatively, the masses can be passed as ;-separated string with the masses to match.
+- `ParentCompound` - the parent/original compound identifiers.
+- `ParentCompoundSmiles` - the SMILES representation of the compounds (optional).
+- `Mass` or `MassDiff` - depending on the selected `mode`, the mass or mass difference of the molecule.

+### Mode

+The mode to use when matching the predicted products to the MS data.

+If set to `mass`, the `Mass` column will be used.
+This will match the predicted products exact mass to the MS data provided in the `Mass` column.

+If set to `mass_diff`, the `MassDiff` column will be used.
+This will match the predicted products mass difference to the ParentDrug as provided in the MS data `MassDiff` column.

 ### Mass Tolerance